How to do a competitive analysis in 5 easy steps

 If you struggle to find a company's revenues online, then use a formula like this one developed by Jason Lemkin of SaaSfor.
 Count the number of employees at your competitors' company.
 Linkedin is suitable for this rather than standing outside their offices with a clipboard.
 Yes, we have done this, but a little more subtlety.
 Then multiply by £115,000 if well-funded. £160,000 if modestly funded.
 And that's the competitors' ballpark revenues.

 You can, of course, compare this with your companies performance and those companies which publish their revenue.
 You may also need to play with the model a little depending on the competitor's specific circumstances and industry.
 It just gives you a range, but the more work you put into the initial figures, the better the results.

 2. Investors and M&A

-Mergers and acquisition are one of the best to enter a new market and also, at the same time, get rid of a competitor.
-Research your competitor’s M&A history to understand what direction it is moving in.
+Mergers and acquisition are one of the best to enter a new market and also at the same time, get rid of a competitor.
+Research your competitor's M&A history to understand what direction it's moving in.
 Investors tend to put their money into a business that does not directly compete with another investment.
 Makes sense really.
 Why invest in Apple when you are the major shareholder in Samsung?
 So, if you understand who is investing in your competitors you will have a great story to offer another investor who has yet to dip a toe into the water in your industry.
 They missed the chance to invest in a competitor, so now they can work with you.

-3. Market Share
+3. Market share

 It is difficult to find market share information within unlisted organisations.
 Best way to do this is to analyse a customer questionnaire and ask them which products they use.
 Get the opinion of your competitors, former and current employees.
 Look at business press articles and gather data from analyst reports.
 A bit of good old reading and analysis will help you build a picture.

-4. Organisational Strength and Weakness
+4. Organisational strength and weakness